 - Address the severity of the condition and the impact it has in the learning environment where accommodations are being requested

 - Recommendations.
-Specific recommendations for accommodations as well as rationale for why each accommodation is recommended.
-However, the final determination of appropriate accommodations lies with Radford University’s Disability Resource Office.
+Specific recommendations for accommodations and a rationale for why each accommodation is recommended.
+However, the CAS will determine reasonable and appropriate accommodations applicable to Radford University.

 Recommendations from professionals with a working knowledge of the individual’s history will provide valuable information for the review process.
-Professional recommendations congruent with the mission and services offered by Radford University will be given serious consideration.
-When recommendations go beyond services provided by the University, referrals to local area services providers outside of the university will be recommended.
+Professional recommendations congruent with the mission and services offered by CAS will be given serious consideration.
+When recommendations go beyond services provided by Radford University, referrals to local area services providers outside of the University will be recommended.

 It is the student’s responsibility to:

-- Present a copy of disability documentation from a qualified professional to the Disability Resource Office upon acceptance letter from the Admissions Office and decision to attend Radford University.
+- Present a COPY (no originals) of documentation from a qualified professional to CAS upon acceptance letter from Admissions Office and decision to attend RU.

-It is the Disability Resource Office’s responsibility to:
+It is the Center for Accessibility Services' responsibility to:

-The Disability Resource Office adheres to the laws governing confidentiality.
-Once registered, all documentation and information becomes confidential and is maintained in a secure location.
-Documentation of a disability is never part of a student's academic record.
+Confidentiality Statement: The Center for Accessibility Services (CAS) adheres to the laws governing confidentiality.
+Once registered, all documentation and information becomes confidential, and is maintained in a secure location.
+Documentation of a disability is not part of a student’s academic record.

 Radford University provides equal access to education without regard to disability.